-- Internal evaluation consists in using quality functions (e.g., Modularity) to give a score for a pair partition/graph - External evaluation consists in comparing a computed partition to a ground truth reference partition.
+- Internal evaluation consists in using quality functions (e.g., Modularity) to give a score for a pair partition/graph - External evaluation consists in comparing a computer partition to a ground truth reference partition.

-Internal evaluation can be used to evaluate the quality of communities found on a network of interest, while External evaluation is mostly used to asses the quality of algorithms on benchmarks.
+Internal evaluation can be used to evaluate the quality of communities found on a network of interest, while External evaluation is mostly used to asses the quality of algorithms on benchmarks, to evaluate their performance before using them on a real network.